Georgia’s Caucasus Crossing

 This said, Georgia is an incredibly safe place to travel, populated by a people only to eager to engage with travellers.
 For the most part, the route keeps to dirt roads and tertiary paved roads for its 800 mile/1300km length, enlivened by a beautiful ribbons of high altitude singletrack, as well as few hike-a-bikes thrown in for good measure, offering a beguiling overview of the country’s Higher and Lower Caucasus.

 Bookending the ride are two of most popular hiking destinations – Svaneti and Tusheti – long popular amongst those who live in countries that form part of the former Soviet block, like Poland and the Ukraine.
-Of these, Mestia and Omalo are the main bases for those interested in hiking and biking.
+Of these, Mestia and Omalo are the main bases for those interested in hiking and exploratory mountain biking.
 The latter is far less developed and only open to the outside world by public transportation for six months of the year.
 Outside of this, the small population of locals who stay in the valley year-round have to rely on army helicopters, that keep the sensitive border with Chechnya under guard.
-Given that Mestia is also home to a ski station, the roads are kept clear in the winter too, with a more developed infrastructure as a result.
+Given that Mestia is also home to a ski station, the paved roads are kept clear in the winter too, with a more developed infrastructure as a result.

 As the cradle of winemaking, Georgians take their drinking seriously.
 A recycled plastic bottle of chacha, a potent, homebrew grape brandy is never far at hand – Georgian’s like nothing more than to toast life, friendship, peace, family, even sheepdogs…